 Section 7.05.
 Procedures for Addressing Conflict of Interest.
 While an Interested Person may make a presentation at the meeting of the Board of Directors or committee, as the case may be, regarding the Financial Interest, he or she shall not be present for the discussion of the transaction or arrangement involving the possible conflict of interest or vote thereon by the Board of Directors or committee, as the case may be.
 If appropriate, the President of the Board of Directors or committee, as the case may be, shall appoint a disinterested person or committee to investigate alternatives to the proposed transaction or arrangement.
-After exercising due diligence, the Board of Directors or committee, as the case may be, shall determine whether the Corporation can obtain with reasonable effort a more advantageous transaction or arrangement is not reasonably possible under circumstances not producing a conflict of interest, the Board of Directors or committee shall determine by a majority vote of the disinterested directors (even if this leaves less than a quorum) whether the transaction or arrangement is in the Corporation's best interests for its own benefit and whether it is fair and reasonable.
+After exercising due diligence, the Board of Directors or committee, as the case may be, shall determine whether the Corporation can obtain with reasonable effort a more advantageous transaction or arrangement from a person or entity that would not give rise to a conflict of interest.
+If a more advantageous transaction or arrangement is not reasonably possible under circumstances not producing a conflict of interest, the Board of Directors or committee shall determine by a majority vote of the disinterested directors (even if this leaves less than a quorum) whether the transaction or arrangement is in the Corporation's best interests for its own benefit and whether it is fair and reasonable.

 Section 7.06.
 Compensation.
 A member of the Board of Directors, or any committee whose jurisdiction includes compensation matters, who receives compensation, directly or indirectly, from the Corporation for services is precluded from voting on matters pertaining to that member's compensation.
-No voting member of the Board if Directors or any committee whose jurisdiction includes compensation matters and who receives compensation, directly or indirectly or indirectly, from the Corporation, either individually or collectively, is prohibited from providing information to any committee regarding compensation.
+No voting member of the Board if Directors or any committee whose jurisdiction includes compensation matters and who receives compensation, directly or indirectly, from the Corporation, either individually or collectively, is prohibited from providing information to any committee regarding compensation.